Insurance Archaeology

 What is Land Pollution?

-Land pollution is the degradation of the Earth’s surface caused by improper disposal or accidental release of harmful substances into the ground, water, and air.
-It can take various forms, including:
+Land pollution refers to the degradation of the Earth’s land surfaces caused by improper disposal or accidental release of harmful substances introduced through human activities like industrial operations, agriculture, and improper waste disposal, causing ground, water, and air pollution.
+There are various causes of land pollution that take many forms, including:

 • Industrial Waste